 When you recognize additional income, you don’t just pay taxes on it, you also increase your Modified Adjusted Gross Income (MAGI) which can phase you out of things like education credits, student loan interest deductions, and even the child tax credit.
 It’s crucial to consider the ripple effects of additional income.

 Many families will encounter pockets of Roth conversion opportunities prior to their sixties, but don’t sweat it if that’s the first time it makes sense for you.
 You’ve still got decades to go when you hit your sixties and your heirs will certainly appreciate any Roth dollars you leave behind.

-- College Planning.
-The Free Application for Federal Student Aid (FAFSA) is due after 1 Oct 2022, but each state and institution has its own deadlines.
-If you’re filling out the 2023-2024 FAFSA, you’re submitting your 2021 Taxes, i.e., when your student started their junior year in high school.
+College Planning.
+The Free Application for Federal Student Aid (FAFSA) is due after December 2023 (normally October but there’s been friction with the new form this year), but each state and institution has its own deadlines.
+If you’re filling out the 2024-2025 FAFSA, you’re submitting your 2022 Taxes, i.e., when your student started their junior year in high school.
 If your child starts their junior year soon, are there any opportunities to defer income in order to signature-manage your income for financial aid purposes?
 Keep in mind, that if you’re applying for financial aid, this won’t be a one-and-done exercise since you’ll need to file a FAFSA for each academic year.